 wouldn't go amiss.

 There are now a number of

 Twittering Jobcentre Plus offices.
-These appear to be a grass-roots
+They appeared to be a grass-roots

 effort, with little apparent guidance from any central

 authority.
 There's therefore an endearing amateur quality to some of

 them, but, nevertheless, they do recognise and try to fulfil Social

 Network need.
 Twitter isn't just about organising riots.
 It is this

 same need that we'd tried to address with the Twitter Pilots, and no